wzbillings/dissertation-proposal/README.md

 ## File structure

+This repository is structured as a quarto book project.

+* `_book`: contains the final rendered word document output by `quarto render`.
+* `figures`: contains all images embedded in the document.
+* `README.md`: contains the text you are reading now.
+* `proposal-slides-final-version.pptx`: final version of slides presented based on this text.
+* Main text sections:
+  * `index.qmd`: frontmatter
+  * `aims.qmd`: specific aims page
+  * `significance.qmd`: significance section
+  * `approach.qmd`: approach section
+  * `references.qmd`: references and backmatter
+* Other files needed for text rendering:
+  * `aje.csl`: contains the CSL file for reference formatting.
+  * `references.bib`: BibTeX file for generating bibliography.
+  * `template.docx`: word template for specifying document formatting.
+  * `_quarto.yml`: contains settings for `quarto render` to produce the book.
+* Housekeeping and other not-important files
+  * `innovation.qmd`: we decided I didn't need to include an innovation section and I forgot to remove this.
+  * `notes`: miscellaneous files (todo archive elsewhere)
+  * `refs`: more miscellaneous files (todo archive elsewhere)
+  * `renv`: housekeeping directory where the `renv` cache and other files are stored.
+  * `.Rprofile`, `README.qmd`, `renv.lock`, `_reqs.R`, `dissertation-proposal.Rproj`: housekeeping files

 ## Aims

 **Aim 1.** [soulful-snake](https://github.com/wzbillings/soulful-snake).
 Relationship between vaccine response and pre-existing immunity, modulation by vaccine dose, and comparison to Veronika's models.